Property Management Blog

 Do Landlords Have To Notify Tenants of Deductions?

-Landlords must notify their tenants if making deductions on their security deposit.
-You must provide the tenant with an itemized list of deductions, which you must send to them via certified mail.
+Landlords must send a written notice to their renters if making deductions on their security deposit.
+A landlord must provide the tenant with an itemized list of deductions, which they must send to them via certified mail.

 Can a Tenant Use the Security Deposit as Last Month's Rent?